 - Do you want water and sewage at your campsite?
 Not all campsites offer these services at the actual campsite, but it’s great if you can get it and is worth paying an extra few $$ each night for this benefit.
 Most campsites offer a central place for filling up your water tanks and emptying your waste tanks.

 - Where in the campground do you want to be?
 Near the lake, the beach, close to the shops etc?
 You can normally select the actual plot - another good reason to book in advance.
-Private campgrounds are mostly open and have been throughout the COVID period.
-They have social distancing and health safety measures in place and are ready to welcome our Guests.
 We encourage you to book with CanaDream Club Campground Partners and enjoy the extra discounts and benefits they offer.
-Provincial campsites are reopening from 1 June 2020 but many have restrictions - allowing only residents in the province to stay.
+Provincial campsites are agreat option.
 Please check their websites for full details.
-National Park Campground opening dates are uncertain.
+National Park Campgrounds bookings usually open in February or March.
 We recommend you check the Parks Canada website before planning to stay at a National park.

 - Operating the RV – If you are new to RVing and have concerns about understanding and managing the resources, please do not worry.
 We are experts in this.
 Our RVs are designed specifically with rental guests in mind and we have made them as simple and easy to use as possible.
 All the resources in the RV are controlled from a central panel and you’ll quickly learn how to read and manage the controls.